norgance/Norgance/norgance.com/content/contribute.en.md

 ### License

-The current license is the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/), which in short means that Norgance and its sofware is in the public domain.
+The current license is the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/), which in short means that Norgance and its software is in the public domain.